-	In fall and spring, students may register for 14 lessons for one semester, or in fall, for 28 lessons for two semesters.
-Lessons are arranged after a registration form is submitted to the office and will be arranged at the mutual convenience of students and teachers.
+In SUMMER, students register for 6 lessons.
+In FALL and SPRING, students may register for 14 lessons for one semester, or in fall, for 28 lessons for two semesters.
+Lessons are arranged after a registration form is submitted to the office and will be set up at the mutual convenience of students and teachers.

 Resources for Parents

 The Parent Guide with tips for children starting music lessons

 A Music Resource Guide with area and web sources for instruments, music, and services